readthedocs/ethicalads.io/content/pages/advertisers.md

 Title: Advertise with Us
 slug: advertisers
-description: Reach millions of engaged developers with relevant advertising that respects their privacy.
-Advertise with EthicalAds to reach your target audience and meet your marketing goals.
+description: Reach millions of engaged developers with AI-powered contextual advertising.
+Advertise with EthicalAds to reach the exact right developers you're looking for.
 template: ea/advertisers